-Pre Tour-2 Days 1 Night HIROSHIMA tour $750/person base on double occupancy, single supplement $100, including round trip transportation.
+Pre Tour-2 Days 1 Night HIROSHIMA self Guided tour $750/person base on double occupancy, single supplement $100, including round trip transportation.

 Pre Tour- 4 Days 3 Nights Seoul South Korea Express Tour with DMZ Tour as optional $899/person base on double occupancy, Single Supplement $350, exclude round trip internal flights

 |Return Date||Land Only||Package Price|